hanh-le-hong/hanh-le-hong/README.md

-# Hi, I'm Le Hong Hanh (April)
+# Hi, I'm Le Hong Hanh (call me April make it more easier ^^)

-** Growth & Product Marketing Lead.
+**Growth & Product Marketing Lead.
 I have run marketing in five business models, on purpose.**

-Product marketing, Growth and GTM mean different things depending on the business.
+Product marketing, growth and GTM mean different things depending on the business.
 In a super-app, growth is the whole game.
 In B2B SaaS, the message decides the pipeline.
 In a marketplace, you balance two sides at once.

 I chose roles that each taught me one of these, so I could see the whole engine.
 That is what an Integrator does: connect marketing craft and marketing systems to one business outcome.